mahalnishan/napp/STRIPE_SETUP.md

 # Stripe Payment Integration Setup

-This guide will help you set up Stripe payments for the Effortless application.
+This guide will help you set up Stripe payments for the DotOrder.app application.

 ## Prerequisites